Kelsey Pukelis

 Pre-Registration with the American Economic Association's registry for randomized controlled trials.

-The Impacts of Online Grocery Shopping with SNAP
+From Storefronts to Screens: The Impacts of Online Grocery Shopping on Public Food Assistance Users

 Research Papers in Progress